 Social and Emotional Learning in the Classroom, Home, and Community

-May is Mental Health Awareness Month.
-Of course, focusing on mental health is important all year, but this annual initiative is a reminder to engage in conversations about social and emotional well-being in our classrooms, communities, and at home.
-Given the events of this past year, it is also an opportunity to check in on our own mental health.
+Focusing on mental health is essential all year.
+Sometimes we need a reminder to engage in conversations about social and emotional well-being in our classrooms, communities, and at home.
+Given the events of this past year, it is also more important than ever to check in on our own mental health.

 Whether you are a teacher, parent, or caregiver, you’ve likely been hearing a lot about social and emotional learning (SEL).
 The Collaborative for Social and Emotional Learning (CASEL) defines SEL as “the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”